 Some of your accounts will be provided for specific applications to give them access to perform a specific function, while others will be used by one or more employees or contractors.
 Some may be of no use at all anymore; these accounts increase your risk for no benefit.

 If you are not currently tracking all your accounts, your business could be at significant risk (or may even already be under attack) without you knowing it.
-This is particularly true of accounts held by 3rd parties – employees from other organizations have just as much to gain by breaching your defences as your own employees, and you can’t even rely on the flimsy defence of corporate loyalty to protect you.
+This is particularly true of accounts held by 3rd parties – employees from other organizations have just as much to gain by breaching your defenses as your own employees, and you can’t even rely on the flimsy defense of corporate loyalty to protect you.

 Controlling access to privileged accounts

 Once your PAM software has tracked down all your privileged user accounts, you’ll be able to start reducing your risk.
 The easiest way to make an immediate impact is to use PAM software to reduce the number of unnecessary accounts.
 Although this article is focused on reducing the risk of outsourced IT operations, this, and several of the following points, will also apply to your in-house operations.